 Consent to the disclosure of a statement normally implies consent to the disclosure of exhibits referred to in the statement.
 If information contained in the exhibit itself is sensitive, it may be necessary to obtain the specific consent of the witness to disclose the exhibit.
 Where records or summaries of taped interviews are available it will be unnecessary to disclose a copy of the tape itself.
 However, if disclosure of such a copy is sought it can be provided upon receipt of a court order.

-Material seized by the police in connection with the investigation of crime (usually under the provisions of the Police and Criminal Evidence Act 1984) must not be disclosed to a third party unless the owner has consented to the disclosure or a subpoena has been served on the relevant police officer.
-This type of situation received close examination in (Marcel and Others v The Commissioner of Police for the Metropolis (1992) AER 72) Even where a subpoena has been served the police should not disclose seized documents in advance of the court attendance unless they:
+Material seized by the police in connection with the investigation of crime (usually under the provisions of the Police and Criminal Evidence Act 1984) must not be disclosed to a third party unless the owner has consented to the disclosure or a witness summons has been served on the relevant police officer.
+This type of situation received close examination in Marcel and Others v The Commissioner of Police for the Metropolis (1992) AER 72.
+Even where a witness summons has been served the police should not disclose seized documents in advance of the court attendance unless they:

-- have given the true owner notice of the service of the subpoena; and
+- have given the true owner notice of the service of the witness summons; and

 - have expressed a wish to produce the seized material in advance of the attendance at court; and